Fitchburg Line: Trackage

 The Walden Street Cattle Pass crosses beneath the Walden Street bridge in Cambridge, adjacent to the tracks; it was last used in the 1920s.

-The Union Square Branch of the under-construction Green Line Extension shares the right-of-way of the Fitchburg Line from the Inner Belt area to Union Square station.
+The Union Square Branch of the Green Line Extension shares the right-of-way of the Fitchburg Line from the Inner Belt area to Union Square station.
 The station opened on March 21, 2022.

 A portion of the Mass Central Rail Trail is planned to parallel the Fitchburg Line from Linden Street in Waltham to Brighton Street in Belmont, using the abandoned Central Massachusetts Railroad right-of-way.